invertase/stripe-firebase-extensions/codelab-steps/index.lab.md

 ### Create a subscription for your customer

 To create a subscription for your customer, you first need to create a Checkout Session, which is the programmatic representation of what your customer sees when they’re redirected to the payment form.
-The extension listens to documents being created in the `checkout_session` sub-collection and then creates the checkout session for you.
+The extension listens to documents being created in the `checkout_sessions` sub-collection and then creates the checkout session for you.

 In your `app.js` below the "Event listeners" comment block add the following code.